PrisWen/Bertelsmann-Scholarship-Data-Track/README.md

 I finally got to the project Predicting Diamond Prices

 **Thoughts :** I am following the steps and hope I can solve it

+## Day 30 : January 8 , 2020 | Working in the project

+**Today's Progress :** I am still working in the project

+**Thoughts :** Alteryx tools are very useful.
+Also since yesterday I began to solve the exercises of the challenge of #sg_python_community